kolkhis/tech-notes/perl/basics.md

 perl -E 'while(<>) { say uc $_ }'
 ```
 - `while(<>)` reads from STDIN
+    - This could also be done with the `-n` option.
 - `say uc $_` prints (`say`) the uppercase (`uc`) version of the current line (`$_`)
 This will wait for user input and print it back in uppercase.